Naoghuman/Dream-Better-Worlds/DBW-Application/documents/howto/HowToRelease.md

 =====================================

 This document describes the steps how to release in `Dream-Better-Worlds`.
-Momentary only `pre-releases` will be released, so there is not `jar-file` to execute the program.
+Momentary only `pre-releases` will be released, so there is not a `jar-file` to execute the program.